 Using Pandas dataframes or R dataframes to process and analyze temperature time series data.¶

-- First, download a record of NOAA 5-min weather station temperature from Kingston, RI (https://www1.ncdc.noaa.gov/pub/data/uscrn/products/subhourly01/2024/).
+- Downloaded a record of NOAA 5-min weather station temperature from Kingston, RI (https://www1.ncdc.noaa.gov/pub/data/uscrn/products/subhourly01/2025/).
+This will be your OUTDOOR temperature.

 - Merge the two data sets into one data frame, so you can use them for time series analysis.